 These rising tides felt like Tsunamis.

-Over the years my side hustle has been to build an inner support system brick by brick in the mortar of my body to hold these creative tides.
+My life’s work has been to build an inner support system brick by brick inside the mortar of my body to hold these creative tides of imagination and genius.

 I have waded through the judgements in me that said, ‘you better get going or else’, or ‘work harder,’ and one particular torture, ‘time is running out!’